openactive/openactive-test-suite/README.md

   ```bash
   NODE_CONFIG='{ "waitForHarvestCompletion": true, "datasetSiteUrl": "https://localhost:5001/openactive", "sellers": { "primary": { "@type": "Organization", "@id": "https://localhost:5001/api/identifiers/sellers/0", "requestHeaders": { "X-OpenActive-Test-Client-Id": "test", "X-OpenActive-Test-Seller-Id": "https://localhost:5001/api/identifiers/sellers/0" } }, "secondary": { "@type": "Person", "@id": "https://localhost:5001/api/identifiers/sellers/1" } }, "useRandomOpportunities": true, "generateConformanceCertificate": true, "conformanceCertificateId": "https://openactive.io/openactive-test-suite/example-output/random/certification/" }' npm start
   ```

+### Environment variables

+#### `PORT`

+Defaults to 3000.

+Set `PORT` to override the default port that the `openactive-broker-microservice` will expose endpoints on for the `openactive-integration-tests`.
+This is useful in the case that you already have a service using port 3000.

+#### `FORCE_COLOR`

+E.g. `FORCE_COLOR=1`

+Set this to force the OpenActive Test Suite to output in colour.
+The OpenActive Test Suite uses [chalk](https://github.com/chalk/supports-color), which attempts to auto-detect the color support of the terminal.
+For CI environments this detection is often inaccurate, and `FORCE_COLOR=1` should be set manually.

 ## Continuous Integration